Skip to content

 When the battery is discharged, its voltage drops.
 Additionally, depending on where the battery voltage is read, line losses can significantly influence the voltage reading, especially at high currents.
 In both cases, the voltage drop scales with the discharge current.

 In order to not stop the inverter too early (stop threshold) while the battery is being discharged, this load correction factor can be specified to calculate (estimate) the battery voltage if it became idle.
-In other words: This value should be choosen such that the battery settles back to around the stop threshold voltage in the moment the DPL decides to stop discharging the battery because it hit the stop threshold.
+In other words: This value should be chosen such that the battery settles back to around the stop threshold voltage in the moment the DPL decides to stop discharging the battery because it hit the stop threshold.

 corrected (idle) voltage = measured battery voltage + (power * correction factor)